peonmodel/GamesRoom/README.md

 - add chat to game
 - jsdoc the various functions
 - document the package
-- should not subscribe to hiddenTeam at the start, only after game start and is cluegiver is confirmed
+- ~~should not subscribe to hiddenTeam at the start, only after game start and is cluegiver is confirmed~~
+- ~~cluegiver is to see the colours~~
+- confirm box for giving clues
+- confirm box for changing team after game start
+- ~~refactor schema due to DDP MergeBox limitations~~ https://github.com/meteor/meteor/issues/998

 ### Chat
 - react ui component for chat, some sort of